Generalized Devil's staircase and RG flows

 Remarkably, two more ways to handle RG flows are available.
 The first one can be formulated quite generally.
-We add the probe object into the ensemble of defects, study its dynamics and learn from the induced dynamics the behavior of $\beta$-functions.
+We add the probe object into the ensemble of defects, study its dynamics and derive from the induced dynamics the behavior of $\beta$-functions.
 This logic works well in the Seiberg-Witten solution when the surface defect inserted into the instanton ensemble plays the role of a probe.
-The pre-potential of the low-energy $N=2$ super Yang-Mills (SYM) theory, $\cal{F}$, yields the exact $\beta$-function \cite{seiberg1994electric}.
+The prepotential of the low-energy $N=2$ super Yang-Mills (SYM) theory, $\cal{F}$, yields the exact $\beta$-function \cite{seiberg1994electric}.
 This $\beta$-function can be derived from the semiclassical wave function of the probe whose dynamics is governed by the integrable system of Calogero-Toda type \cite{gorsky1995integrability, martinec1996integrable, donagi1996supersymmetric}.
 The derivation of the potential governing the dynamics of the probe from the first principle is not a simple issue and only recently this problem has been fully elucidated \cite{nekrasov2019bps}.
-In our study we shall use a similar probe analysis.
+In our study we use a similar probe analysis.

-The second way to treat RG flows is more sophisticated and involves the nontrivial dynamics rooted in the so-called vertex realization of the infinite-dimensional algebras \cite{alday2010liouville}.
-In brief, the partition function of the instanton ensemble gets mapped onto the particular conformal block in the Liouville theory, or in its extension to higher spins (the so-called ``$W_n$ theory'').
+The second way to treat RG flows is more sophisticated and involves the nontrivial dynamics rooted in the so-called ``vertex realization'' of the infinite-dimensional algebras \cite{alday2010liouville}.
+In brief, the partition function of the instanton ensemble gets mapped onto the particular conformal block in the Liouville theory, or its extension to higher spins (the so-called ``$W_n$ theory'').
 The modular parameter becomes the position of the vertex operator insertion on the sphere.
-Hence the flow in the modular domain in the asymptotic regime gets reduced to the investigation of particular asymptotic regime of a conformal block.
-We shall explain in more detail this view in the phyllotaxis problem.
+Hence the flow in the modular domain in the asymptotic regime gets reduced to the investigation of a particular asymptotic regime of a conformal block.